 When it comes to online programs though, it's not easy knowing which ones you can trust.
 There are a lot scams out there.
 In this review I’ll talk about the Study.com scam accusations and dive into the following topics…

 Please note, I am not a member or an affiliate for Study.com.
-This review has been researched with information and testimonials that are available online in the public domain.
+This review has been researched with information and/or testimonials that are available online in the public domain.
 Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
 See full disclaimer for more info

 What Is Study.com?